 - You’re an investor in Singapore

-Criteria for applying for Singapore Permanent Resident
+Criteria for applying to be a Permanent Resident in Singapore

 The ICA (Immigration and Checkpoints Authority) will take into account the following: